CESNET/ndk-fpga/comp/nic/mac_lite/rx_mac_lite/readme.rst

 - **UMII Adapter** - connects Ethernet PCS/PMA layer with MII interface for various speeds (XGMII, XLGMII, CDGMII,...)
 - **CMAC Adapter** - connects CMAC Hard IP, which is used in Xilinx UltraScale+ FPGA for 100 Gbps Ethernet (Uses MFB not LBUS!)
 - **AVST Adapter** - connects E-Tile Hard IP, which is used in Intel Stratix 10 and Agilex FPGA for up to 100 Gbps Ethernet
-- **MAC Segmented Adapter (WIP)** - connects F-Tile Hard IP, which is used in Intel Agilex FPGA for up to 400 Gbps Ethernet
+- **MAC Segmented Adapter** - connects F-Tile Hard IP, which is used in Intel Agilex FPGA for up to 400 Gbps Ethernet

 Register Map
 ^^^^^^^^^^^^